renosatyaadrian/GeoDataPortal/README.md

 * CORS & HttpClient for inter-layer communication

 ---
+## ⚙️ 3rd Party Libraries

+* Swashbuckle.AspNetCore
+    * Integrated to automatically generate OpenAPI (Swagger) documentation for the API endpoints, simplifying API consumption and testing.
+* Pomelo.EntityFrameworkCore.MySql
+    * Utilized as the Entity Framework Core provider for connecting to MySQL databases.
+    * Chosen for its good performance and robust compatibility with MySQL.
+* Npgsql.EntityFrameworkCore.PostgreSQL
+    * Utilized as the Entity Framework Core provider for connecting to PostgreSQL databases.
+    * Selected for its comprehensive support of * PostgreSQL features and optimized performance.
+* Moq & xUnit
+    * Used for creating mock objects in unit testing.
+    * Selected for the rapid creation of mock objects, enabling isolated and lightning-fast testing of business logic without relying on external dependencies like databases or external APIs.

+---
 ## 🏛️ Architecture Design

 This project adopts a **3-Layered Architecture** with a strong emphasis on **Separation of Concerns** and **Clean Architecture principles**.